amirmursal/interview-rider/React_Assignments/league_photo_sharing_app/league-photo-listing-app/README.md

-# Getting Started with Create React App
+# What is this app all about

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple photo listing app built using React.
+It allows users to view a list of photos, user can filter photos by author name

-## Available Scripts
+# API used for this app

-In the project directory, you can run:
+The app uses the [picsum](https://picsum.photos/v2/list/) API to fetch a list of photos.
+The API provides a simple way to get a list of photos

-### `npm start`
+# How to run this app

-Runs the app in the development mode.\
+1. `npm install` from the root directory of the project
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+2. `npm start` to run the app

-The page will reload if you make edits.\
+3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-You will also see any lint errors in the console.
+# How to run the tests

-### `npm test`
+# `npm test` from the root directory of the project

-Launches the test runner in the interactive watch mode.\
+You will also see any test results in the console.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+# Available Scripts

-### `npm run build`
+# `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.